-MOTION FOR LEAVE TO FILE AMICUS CURIAE BRIEF ON BEHALF OF NONGOVERNMENTAL ORGANIZATIONS WITH EXPERTISE IN INTERNATIONAL LAW AND HUMAN RIGHTS LAW
+MOTION FOR LEAVE TO FILE AMENDED AMICUS CURIAE BRIEF ON BEHALF OF NONGOVERNMENTAL ORGANIZATIONS WITH EXPERTISE IN INTERNATIONAL LAW AND HUMAN RIGHTS LAW

-Counsel for amici curiae International Association for Democratic Lawyers, National Lawyers Guild, and the Water Protector Legal Collective-non-governmental organizations with expertise in International Law and Human Rights Law, hereby move this Court for an order allowing it to file the attached amicus curiae brief in support of Plaintiff, the Hawaiian Kingdom.
+Counsel for amici curiae International Association for Democratic Lawyers, National Lawyers Guild, and the Water Protector Legal Collective-non-governmental organizations with expertise in International Law and Human Rights Law, hereby move this Court for an order allowing it to file the attached amended amicus curiae brief in support of Plaintiff, the Hawaiian Kingdom's Amended Complaint.
 In support of this motion, the movant states:

 - 1. The nongovernmental organizations whose views are represented in this brief have expertise in public international law, international human rights, humanitarian law, and norms regarding statehood, sovereignty, and self-determination. - 2.
 Movants submit this brief to ensure a proper understanding and application of the international law and historical precedent relevant to this case regarding Article II occupation courts.
 The amici are additionally human rights organizations that have an interest in ensuring an informed interpretation of international human rights law in domestic jurisprudence. - 3.
 Plaintiff has consented to the filing of this brief.
-Defendant County of Kaua'i has indicated it opposes the filing of this brief.
-Other Defendants have either not taken a position or not entered an appearance in this case.
+There is no opposition to this amended amicus brief at this time; any defendants that had expressed opposition have been dismissed from the case.
+Remaining Defendants have not entered an appearance in this case.